Klipper3d/klipper/docs/Bed_Level.md

 Different types of printers use different methods for performing bed leveling.
 All of them ultimately depend on the "paper test" (described below).
-However, the actual process for a particular printer is described in other documents.
+However, the actual process for a particular type of printer is described in other documents.

 Prior to running any of these calibration tools, be sure to run the checks described in the [config check document](Config_checks.md).
 It